RobinZzi/zhangyxlab.github.io/pages/positions.md

 ---

 Our lab will be openning Januanry/Februrary 2022.
 Stay tuned!<br>
 We're looking for young talents at all levels to join our team.
-If you are excited about making discoveries about cancer and aging, or invotating genomics/bioinformatics tools, please don't hesitate to contact me.
+If you are excited about making discoveries about cancer and aging, or innovating genomics/bioinformatics tools, please don't hesitate to contact me.
 Below is a list of positions and applicaiton procedure.

 ### Post-doctoral positions
 We're recuiting both experimental and computational postdoctoral fellows.
 Outstanding candidate will also be considered for a research assistant professor position.
 Please refer to this [Job Ad|博士后招聘]({{ site.url}}/{{site.baseurl}}/assets/files/postdoc_ad.pdf) for more details.